kathleens0782/github-tutorial/README.md

 Github is a program that actually does save the code in a "cloud" for the programer ([Cloud9](https://c9.io) being one of many "clouds").
 This is great for someone who has tons of code, yet they want to make sure that
 they never have to worry about losing said code.
+Horray for being effiencent!

 ---
 ## Initial Setup